How It Works

 Your assistant

-When you sign up for Town, you name your assistant and get a dedicated email address — like alex@town.com.
-This is how you communicate with your assistant from anywhere.
+When you sign up, you name your assistant and get a dedicated email address — like alex@town.com.
+This is how you reach your assistant from anywhere: email it, and it takes care of the rest.

 Your assistant has access to: